 Click on a name to skip to an individual bio:

-Debbie Budd is the Chancellor of the San José-Evergreen Community College District, after having served as President of Berkeley City College.
+Debbie Budd is the Vice Chancellor of the San José-Evergreen Community College District, after having served as President of Berkeley City College.
 Dr. Budd's community college leadership experience includes serving as Associate Vice Chancellor of Education Services for the Peralta Community College Districtand, Vice President of Instruction for Berkeley City College, Vice President of Educational Resources and Instruction at Foothill College and Dean of Applied Health Physical Education and Community Affairs at Chabot College.
+Prior to serving in the Community College System, Dr. Budd was both a teacher and administrator in K-12 education for 12 years.

 Michelle Donohue-Mendoza is Dean of Student Services at Cabrillo College.
 Before moving to Cabrillo College, Dr. Donohue-Mendoza served as Acting Dean of Student Services and Director of Student Development at West Valley College.
 Prior to that, she had a decade-long career with the California State University including a role in developing the “start up” campus of CSU Monterey Bay.